INDOLES and INDOLE ACETIC ACIDS - AUXINS

 (possibly some signalling molecules)

-It has only revently been discovered that when
+It has only recently been discovered that when the

-Sensitive Plant Mimosa pudica is sensitive to touch when it emits a cocktail of volatile and odorous compounds, many containing sulfur, both organic and inorganic compounds, some of which smell foul.
+Sensitive Plant Mimosa pudica is touched it emits a cocktail of volatile and odorous compounds, many containing sulfur, both organic and inorganic compounds, some of which smell foul.
 They include

 Sulfur Dioxide (SO2),